BBC Songs of Praise

-To celebrate the Songs of Praise 50th anniversary, the BBC commissioned a new logo and ident to be designed.
-After winning a competitive pitch, we created a logo which subtly reflects the music and worship elements of this long running programme.
+To celebrate the Songs of Praise 50th anniversary, the BBC commissioned a new logo and identity to be designed.
+After winning a competitive pitch, we created a logo which subtly reflects the music as well as the worship elements of this long running programme.

 We also designed and produced storyboards for the stings, straps and end frame graphics used on the show.

-In addition to this we also designed a number of complimentary logos for the BBC including Gospel Choir of the Year, School Choir of the Year, The Big Sing and a special 50th Anniversary Songs of Praise logo.
+In addition to this we also designed a number of complimentary logos for the BBC.
+Including Gospel Choir of the Year, School Choir of the Year, The Big Sing as well as a special 50th Anniversary Songs of Praise logo.

 We also designed and produced marketing materials for the show including banners, music drops and book covers for the launch of the new brand.

 The producers of the show were blown away with the creative produced and everyone involved was extremely pleased with the end result.